-A full review of regulatory charging for biosecurity activities on a cost recovery basis will be undertaken in 2021-22, consistent with current government policy authority, with a new CRIS proposed for implementation in 2022-23.
+A full review of cost recovered regulatory charging for biosecurity activities commenced in 2021, consistent with current government policy authority.
+The review will include extensive stakeholder consultation on regulatory charging, with changes and subsequent CRIS updates expected to be implemented in 2023.

-This CRIS should be read in conjunction with the Cost Recovery Implementation Statement Biosecurity 2019-20 which provides historical information on the biosecurity arrangement.
-The government's Cost Recovery Guidelines provides the policy basis for cost recovery.
+This CRIS should be read in conjunction with the Cost Recovery Implementation Statement Biosecurity 2021-22, and the Cost Recovery Implementation Statement Biosecurity 2019-20 which provide historical information on the biosecurity arrangement.
+The Australian Government Charging Framework provides the policy basis for cost recovery.